-I was very taken with the straw hats that you can borrow during your stay – there’s a floppy brimmed one for ladies and a panama one for gentlemen, plus a convenient tote bag for trips to the pool, spa or local village.
+There are also straw hats that you can borrow during your stay – a floppy brimmed one for ladies and a panama one for gentlemen, plus a convenient tote bag for trips to the pool, spa or local village.

 The star attraction at Alila Ubud has to be its infinity pool.
 Due to its location above a steep ravine, you really do get the impression that there is nothing beyond the edge…

 …until you venture beyond and see these comfy sun loungers, overlooking the hillside.
 You really can’t beat the view from these.
 The pool itself is the perfect spot to unwind and have your very own “Eat, Pray, Love” moment.